kHarshit/kHarshit.github.io/_posts/2017-08-18-friendship-paradox:-facebook.md

 title: "Friendship paradox: facebook"
 date: 2017-08-18
 categories: [Data Science, Python]
+excerpt: "Exploring the friendship paradox, phenomenon where most people have fewer friends than their friends have on average, using Facebook data and Python."
 ---

 <img src="/img/friends.gif" style="display: block; margin: auto; width: auto; max-width: 100%;">